and-murray/wharf-spaces/_bmad-output/planning-artifacts/prds/prd-wharf-spaces-2026-06-09/prd.md

 **Platform availability**
 The product inherits the availability characteristics of its Firebase infrastructure.
 No separate uptime target is owned by the product team in v1.
 This is a conscious decision for this release.

+---

+*See also: `addendum.md` — depth captured during discovery that belongs in downstream documents (architecture spec, UX spec).
+Each entry is labelled with its intended audience.*